Sivaganga district: Vettangudi Bird Sanctuary

 Vettangudi Bird Sanctuary, which is located near to Tiruppathur, attracts a number of migratory birds such as white ibis, asian openbill stork and night heron, as well as some endangered species including the painted stork, gray heron, darter, little cormorant, little egret, intermediate egret, cattle egret, common teal, Indian spot-billed duck, pintail and flamingos.

 The best season to visit is from November to February.

 Chettinad

 Chettinad is the homeland of the Nattukottai Chettiars (Nagarathar), a prosperous banking and business community.
 It is well known for its Chettinad cuisine, which is very hot and spicy.
 In fact, Chettinad has one of the South Indian cuisines with large number of specialty restaurants.
 A typical meal will have meat, a large number of courses, and is served on a banana leaf.

 Also, the old Chettiar mansions are rich in heritage, art and architecture.
-The affluence of the chettiars are shown off in their palatial houses, including one example in Kanadukathan.
-Carved teak wood doors and frames, marble floors, granite pillars, Belgian mirrors and Italian tiles are the norms.
+The affluence of the Chettiars are shown off in their palatial houses, including one example in Kanadukathan.
+Carved teak wood doors and frames, Hallways laid with the famous Attangudi Silica cast ed sand glass painted tiles, granite pillars, Belgian mirrors and Italian tiles are the norms.